Abandoned & Little-Known Airfields:

 The first airplane to fly nonstop across the Pacific, the Bellanca "Miss Veedol", was built at Bellanca Field.

-The plane, piloted by Clyde Panghorn & Hugh Herndon, flew in 1931 from Tokyo to Wenatchee, Wash.
+The plane, piloted by Clyde Panghorn & Hugh Herndon, flew in 1931 from Japan to Wenatchee, WA.

 Bellanca Field, as depicted on the May 1932 J-18 Washington D. C. Airway Map (courtesy of Chris Kennedy).